- Board of Directors

 Compliance with the requirements under Section 404 of the U.S. Sarbanes-Oxley Act of 2002 (the “Sarbanes-Oxley Act”) has been an area of emphasis for the Company.
 The relevant sections of the Sarbanes-Oxley Act require the management of non-U.S. issuers with equity securities listed on U.S. stock exchanges to issue reports and make representations as to internal control over financial reporting.

-The relevant internal control report needs to stress the management's responsibility for establishing and maintaining adequate and effective internal control over financial reporting.
-Management is required to assess the effectiveness of the Company's internal control over financial reporting as at year end.
-Under Section 404 of the Sarbanes-Oxley Act, the Company's management is required to conduct an assessment of the effectiveness of the Company's internal control over financial reporting as at 31 December 2015.
-Management is currently in the process of finalizing the management's report on internal control over financial reporting, which will be included in the Company's annual report on Form 20-F for the year ended 31 December 2015 to be filed with the United States Securities and Exchange Commission by 30 April 2016.
+The relevant internal control report needs to stress the management’s responsibility for establishing and maintaining adequate and effective internal control over financial reporting.
+Management is required to assess the effectiveness of the Company’s internal control over financial reporting as at year end.
+Under Section 404 of the Sarbanes-Oxley Act, the Company’s management is required to conduct an assessment of the effectiveness of the Company’s internal control over financial reporting as at 31 December 2020.
+Management is currently in the process of finalising the management’s report on internal control over financial reporting, which will be included in the Company’s annual report on Form 20-F for the year ended 31 December 2020 to be filed with the United States Securities and Exchange Commission by 30 April 2021.

 The Board endeavors to maintain an on-going dialogue with shareholders, and in particular, to communicate with shareholders through annual general meetings.
 Notices of annual general meeting are sent to shareholders at least 20 clear business days before the meeting.
 The Directors and representatives of the Board committees usually attend the meetings and treasure the opportunities to communicate with shareholders at such meetings.
 At general meetings, the chairman of the meeting proposes individual resolutions in respect of each substantially separate matter.
 All matters at the Company’s general meetings are resolved by poll and the relevant procedures are explained at the meeting.
 The Company also appoints external scrutineers to ensure that all votes are counted and recorded appropriately, and publishes the poll results in a timely manner.

-The last annual general meeting of the Company was held on 8 May 2015, at which the following resolutions were passed:
+The last annual general meeting of the Company was held on 25 May 2020, at which the following resolutions were passed and percentage of votes cast in favor of the resolutions are set out as follows:

-- to receive and consider the financial statements and the Reports of the Directors and of the Independent Auditor for the year ended 31 December 2014
+- to receive and consider the financial statements and the Reports of the Directors and of the Independent Auditor for the year ended 31 December 2019 (over 99%)

-- to re-appoint auditor and authorise the Board to fix their remuneration for the year ending 31 December 2015
+- to re-appoint auditor and authorise the Board to fix their remuneration for the year ending 31 December 2020 (over 99%)

 Putting Forward Resolutions at Annual General Meetings

-Pursuant to Section 615 of the New Companies Ordinance, the following persons may put forward a resolution at the next annual general meeting of the Company: (a) any number of shareholders, together holding not less than 2.5% of the total voting rights of all shareholders which have, as at the date of the requisition, a right to vote at the next annual general meeting, or (b) not less than 50 shareholders who have a right to vote on the resolution at the annual general meeting to which the requests relate.
+Pursuant to Section 615 of the Companies Ordinance (Chapter 622 of the Laws of Hong Kong), the following persons may put forward a resolution at the next annual general meeting of the Company: (a) any number of shareholders, together holding not less than 2.5% of the total voting rights of all shareholders which have, as at the date of the requisition, a right to vote at the next annual general meeting, or (b) not less than 50 shareholders who have a right to vote on the resolution at the annual general meeting to which the requests relate.

 The resolution must be one which may be properly moved and is intended to be moved at the next annual general meeting.
 The requisition must be signed by the requisitionists and deposited at the registered office of the Company at least six weeks or if later, the time at which notice is given of the annual general meeting before the annual general meeting, the Company has a duty to give notice of such proposed resolution to all shareholders who are entitled to receive notice of the next annual general meeting.